richwhitjr/scaldual/README.md

 1. ./sbt update (takes 2 minutes or more)
 2. ./sbt test
-3. ./sbt assembly (needed to make the jar used by the scald.rb script)
+3. ./sbt assembly (needed to make the jar used by the scripts)

 ## TSql
 Included in this project is a small CLI that allows for quick queries to be run on single text files in either hadoop or locally.